Jason-cs18/ml-engineer/docs/source/llm_app.rst

     Multi-agent RAG (`Weaviate. <https://weaviate.io/blog/what-is-agentic-rag>`_)

+**xRAG** (`Chen et al. <https://arxiv.org/abs/2405.13792>`_) compress long contexts into a single token for LLM.
+It can reduce the memory footprint significantly and speedup the inference of LLMs.

 Agentic AI
 -----------
 Agentic AI (`Lilian Weng. <https://lilianweng.github.io/posts/2023-06-23-agent/>`_) powered by LLMs uses LLMs as a controller to complete tasks.
 It consists of four components: planer, memory, tool use, and action.